mathspp/mathspp/pages/02.blog/01.problems/p039-rope-timer/item.en.md

 who already sent me their correct solutions:

  - Christ van W., The Netherlands;
- - Attila K., Hungary; and
+ - Attila K., Hungary;
- - Ashok M., India.
+ - Ashok M., India;
+ - David D., US;

 (The list is in no particular order.)